ctnava/rxtechnotes/math/sig_figs.md

 The Pharmacy Technician, 7e; APhA | Chapter 6
 -->

+`When working with measured amounts, significant figures provide us with information about the sensitivity of equipment used.`

 ## 🔑 Key Concepts

 Significant figures (**'sig figs'**) are the essential digits in a number that contribute to its **accuracy** & **precision**.
 The idea behind this is the fact that the precision of your *final answer*, during **multiplication & division**, is bound by the precision of the **limiting factor** (i.e. *least precise data point*).